 Step 3: Place vial upright and hold firmly.
 Push adaptor down until vial snaps in place.
 DO NOT TWIST.
 Pull vial to ensure fully seated.

 Step 4: Squeeze the bag and check vial.
 Use only if vial is fully seated and dry.
-Bend up then down to break the seal.
+Bend adaptor tube up and down to fully break and create a visible gap in the seal.